sagan/simplegoproxy/README.md

 - `_sgp_keytype=<value>` : The sign key type.
 See below "Signing key type" section.
 - `_sgp_scope=<value>` : The scope of sign.
 Can be used multiple times.
 See below "Scope signing" section.
 - `_sgp_eid=<value>` : The encryption url id.
 See below "URL Encryption" section.
+- `_sgp_resuser=user:pass` : The username & password for http response.
+See below "Response authorization" section.
 - `_sgp_respass=<value>` : The password to encrypt response body.
 See below "Response body encrpytion" section.
 - `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
 Can be used multiple times.
 See below "Referer restrictions" section.
 - `_sgp_origin=<value>` : Set the allowed origin of request to the entrypoint url.
 Can be used multiple times.
 See below "Origin restrictions" section.